BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 takes around 20 minutes to do so, be patient !
 This is because not only our processor is not super fast, but also it does not have hardware multiplication, and it executes floating point software routines from the SPI Flash !
-They would not fit in RAM.
+It would be faster to copy them in RAM, but they do not fit (remember, we only have 6 KB of RAM).

 For smaller programs, it is possible to fit a part of the routines in RAM, take a look at `FIRMWARE/EXAMPLES/riscv_logo_2.c` (if you have both